 And if we are new to electronics.
 It is good to start with learning.
 About the use of transistors first.

-The transistor pin consists of a base (B), collector (C) and an emitter (E).
+The transistor pin consists of a base (B), collector (C), and emitter (E).

 The word that calls this leg.
 Represents the function within the transistor.
 But it does not help you understand how to use transistors.
 Therefore, it only knows that it is a lead of transistor.

-In addition to standard transistors (bipolar), there is the fields effect transistor.
-Which, they are often represented by acronyms FET.
+In addition to standard transistors (bipolar), there is the Fields Effect Transistor.
+They are often represented by acronyms FET.
 Symbols and properties are different.
 But have not yet discussed the details in this article.

 Recommended: Transistors—make an amplifier or switching circuit

 The type we will study is also called a small-signal transistor.
-We may call them is a TO-92 model.
+We may call them a TO-92 model.
 Look at the Figure.
-We often use the transistor in the 3 number group.
+We often use the transistor in the 3-number group.